Instructional Designers' Lens

-To learn more about the Quality Matters process or how to submit your course for official review, visit UNF’s Quality Matters page.
+Visit UNF's Quality Course Review to learn more about the course review process or how to submit your course for official review

 Once you have incorporated student feedback and made changes to your course as necessary, you may need additional assistance from CIRT.
-As always, if you need assistance with any aspect of your course, you can email firstname.lastname@example.org and setup an appointment for Canvas assistance, or schedule a consultation with an Instructional Designer.
+For assistance with using Canvas, email firstname.lastname@example.org.
+For questions concerning course design and delivery, schedule a consultation with an instructional designer.